 A renovated private house in Suffolk has been roofed with CUPA 12 slates.
 This slate roofing material was chosen for its high-quality and appearance.
 The building, known as Street Farm, was designed and built by JRF Developments.
 The property, located in historic Bury St Edmunds, was originally a bungalow.
 Before the extension, the original roofing was removed, and new material was required for the project.

 During construction, a lot of time was spent grading the slates to achieve a really pleasing aesthetic.
 CUPA 12 roofing slate stands out for its high quality and its dark grey shades.
-It can be distinguished by its thin laminations and smooth surface, that provides a uniform and elegant result.
+It can be distinguished by its thin laminations and smooth surface, which provides a uniform and elegant result.
 Additionally, it requires virtually no maintenance and its life span goes beyond 100 years.